top of page

 • Cervical spinal nerves

-Research suggests that auricular stimulation may:
+Research suggests auricular stimulation may:

-• Modulate vagal tone
+• Support vagal tone

-• Reduce sympathetic (“fight-or-flight”) activation
+• Reduce sympathetic (“fight-or-flight”) activity

-• Support parasympathetic (“rest-and-digest”) activity
+• Enhance parasympathetic (“rest-and-digest”) response

-Ear seeds are not placed randomly.
-Point selection is based on the individual—not just symptoms.
+Point selection is based on the individual, not just symptoms.
+A practitioner may consider:

 • Nervous system patterns and stress load